xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-mail-server.md

 title: "Configure Mail Server"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/kt-op-mail-server.html
-description: How to configure mail server on TestOps On-Premise.
+description: How to configure mail server on TestOps OnPremise.
 ---
-TestOps On-Premise is designed exclusively for a restricted network environment, so you have to configure a mail server to send and receive email notifications about:
+TestOps OnPremise is designed exclusively for a restricted network environment, so you have to configure a mail server to send and receive email notifications about:

 * Managing users at the organization or team level.